fengalbert/RingKin/README.md

 # MacKi
-## Training datasets of ADMET prediction, DTI prediction, kinase map prediction, which can provide multi to Query and compare.
+## Training datasets of ADMET prediction, DTI prediction, kinase map prediction, which can provide multiple ways to Query and compare.